 Are you pulling your hair out right now?

-Did you login to Google and see a message that goes something like this?
+Did you log in to Google and see a message that goes something like this?

 Your account is deactivated for not complying with Google Ad Grants’ Mission-Based Campaigns policy – Contact us for reactivation after adjusting your account, such as removing single-word keywords, less relevant phrases and keywords with quality scores of 1 or 2.

 Don’t panic, stop pulling your hair, make a nice cup of tea and sit back, read through this article and we’ll explain how to get things back up and running again.
-Of course if you don’t have time to read through this guide you can always contact a Ninja, we’d be happy to help.
+Of course, if you don’t have time to read through this guide you can always contact a Ninja, we’d be happy to help.

 Get Rid of Those Single Word Keywords

-Apart from a few exceptions (see list here) Google don’t let you use single-word keywords in your Ad Grant account (excluding your own branded words, recognised medical conditions, acronyms).
+Apart from a few exceptions (see list here) Google don’t let you use single-word keywords in your Ad Grant account (excluding your own branded words, recognised medical conditions, and acronyms).

-This aversion to single word keywords is mainly because it’s really hard to determine the intent of a search when somebody types a single keyword into Google.
+This aversion to single-word keywords is mainly because it’s really hard to determine the intent of a search when somebody types a single keyword into Google.
 For example, even the keyword “donate” (even though it’s on the exception list) could have a wide range of different intents, is the searcher looking to make a financial donation (fundraisers hope so) or are they looking to donate blood or maybe some clothing or an old piece of furniture?

 Note: Google say that terms with dashes, periods, or special characters are not treated as single-word keywords.